How to Make Reading Easier for Your Struggling Reader at Home

 guesses at words

-skips the middle sounds
+skips sounds

 forgets phonics rules they learned earlier